barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 associated constants for equality in trait bounds.
 But we definitely can compare types for equality in trait bounds and so that is the core of the next approach I took.
 Translate the boolean _values_ into _types_ and do the equality comparison on the types rather than the values.

-There was a time (before )
-when there was no Const Generics in Rust and all metaprogramming (not invoking macros) had to be done with types only.
 So that's what I tried next.

 Coming from C++ I know that metaprogramming with types can get a bit hairy at times, but I was pretty confident that I could find a solution.
 Because after all I was only trying to make the compiler enforce something